Perspective | Some objects will remind us of the pandemic long after it’s over

 At the end of an isolating year, even the embarrassing, frustrating, weird parts of family gatherings feel missed

-During the summer, my husband and I worked hard to make sure he and his 8-year-old brother didn’t feel much stress from the pandemic, and for the most part, they didn’t.
+During the summer, my husband and I worked hard to make sure he and his 8-year-old brother didn’t feel much stress from the pandemic and, for the most part, they didn’t.
 But then the school year started, and I immediately noticed changes in my younger son.

 Before schools closed, he was a gregarious, imaginative kindergartner who easily made friends.
 He was also one of the bravest kids I knew.
 He could get shots without crying or even flinching.
-Then came time for him to start first grade virtually and that confident child turned into one who begged each day to keep his camera off so that his classmates wouldn’t see his “sad face.”
+Then came time for him to start first grade virtually, and that confident child turned into one who begged each day to keep his camera off so that his classmates wouldn’t see his “sad face.”

 Since then, thanks in large part to a kind and accommodating teacher, he has gained more confidence participating in class through a screen.
 But he wasn’t yet in that place when he asked me to make that stuffed panda.